Table of contents

 - Black is always highly recommended: Employers will never complain when you use black font.
 It’s the go-to color for millions of job seekers.

-- Be careful with non-black font: If you want to use something other than black, make sure it is easy-to-read and consistently applied.
-For example, a dark turquoise would work, but baby blue would not.
+- Be careful with non-black font: If you want to use something other than black, make sure it is easy to read and consistently applied.
+For example, a dark turquoise might work, but baby blue would not.
 The latter is too light and hard to read.
 Also, if you make one header a dark turquoise blue, then all headers should be turquoise.
+Consistent formatting makes your resume look professional.

 - Italics are useful for calling out different types of information: For example, in a work history section, you should put the dates in italics to set them apart from the job title and company name.